docker/docs/desktop/wasm/index.md

 toc_max: 3
 ---

+Wasm (short for WebAssembly) is a faster, lighter alternative to the Linux & Windows containers you’re using in Docker today (with [some tradeoffs](https://www.docker.com/blog/docker-wasm-technical-preview/)).

 This page provides information about the new ability to run Wasm applications alongside your Linux containers in Docker.

-To learn more about the launch and how it works, read [the launch blog post here](https://www.docker.com/blog/docker-wasm-technical-preview/).
+To learn more about the launch and how the preview works, read [the launch blog post here](https://www.docker.com/blog/docker-wasm-technical-preview/).

 > **Beta**
 >